Singletrack Sidewalks (STS)

 Do the right thing.
 Abandon this proposal and leave Kinney Trail as it was originally designed.

-jaypotas98 over 5 years ago
+jaypotas98 about 6 years ago

 I'm a homeowner on Chelan Street, and I'm unable to attend the meeting at Sheldon Elementary this evening.
 I am supportive of this initiative, on the condition that it lives up to the promise of being funded by Golden Giddyup and not the city or any public funding source.
 I don't think it meets the sniff test of 'public benefit,' so if it is privately financed & maintained, I am OK.